Have experience with IFS ERP? Ever thought about going freelance? Here's my advice on contracting as a career.

 4. Dislike of corporate policies

-It’s not uncommon to find corporate politics in a work place, with examples of employees at management level using staff as pawns in building their ‘empire’ to rise the corporate ladder not too hard to find.
-However, as a contractor, you can step away from any intra-business hierarchal boasting and focus your attentions solely on the project.
+It’s not uncommon to find corporate politics in a workplace, with examples of employees at the management level using staff as pawns in building their ‘empire’ to rise the corporate ladder not too hard to find.
+However, as a contractor, you can step away from any intra-business hierarchal boasting and focus your attention solely on the project.

 5. Flexible working – more holidays